jayjayesh/Flutter-Examples/README.md

 day_07_05_ui_simple_login_screen
---> Textfield next focus, Email validation, Secure Text,
+--> Textfield next focus, Email validation, Secure Text, FIX:SneakBar does not show Solved by (new Build) widget and Creating object of Scafold_Context,